bspark2318/bspark2318/README.md

 - [ ] Figure out where to host the website
 - [ ] Creating a template designs of the website

-### iOS App : Foodie Pin Share App
+### iOS App : Good Taste Backend Development
-- [ ] Create template and vision for the project
+- [ ] Design backend configuration for the app

-## Past projects I've worked on
-- Contributing member of Puffin (April 2021 - August 2021) : https://www.puffinmaps.com/